MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/3-exercise-deploy-resources.md

 > [!TIP]
 > If you've already done this step in the previous module, you can choose to create an empty commit to push and kick off GitHub actions.

-1. Select the **...** > **Push** which will kick off a build.
+1. Select the **...** > **Push**, which will kick off a build.
 Confirm it builds successfully by navigating to the repository in GitHub and selecting **Actions**.

 1. By this point, the script in the Azure Cloud Shell to the right should be complete.
-Run the following to start a bash session.
+Run the following code to start a bash session.
 The final step is to load in the route reference data, similar to how you did in the previous module.

     ```powershell
     bash